mathieugouin/3D_Printing/README.md

         * Home X
         * Home Y
         * Home Z
     * Auto Build Mesh: will heat the bed and probe the NxN grid as specified in 'Mesh Points'.
-If the bed is already pre-heated, takes about 3 minutess.
+If the bed is already pre-heated, takes about 3 minutes for 9x9.
     * Z Probe Wizard >
         * Auto Home
         * Move Z to Home